Chloroplast: Molecular structure

-The inverted repeat regions are highly conserved among land plants, and accumulate few mutations.
-Similar inverted repeats exist in the genomes of cyanobacteria and the other two chloroplast lineages (glaucophyta and rhodophyceae), suggesting that they predate the chloroplast, though some chloroplast DNAs have since lost or flipped the inverted repeats (making them direct repeats).
-It is possible that the inverted repeats help stabilize the rest of the chloroplast genome, as chloroplast DNAs which have lost some of the inverted repeat segments tend to get rearranged more.
+Similar inverted repeats exist in the genomes of cyanobacteria and the other two chloroplast lineages (glaucophyta and rhodophyceae), suggesting that they predate the chloroplast.
+Some chloroplast genomes have since lost or flipped the inverted repeats (making them direct repeats).
+It is possible that the inverted repeats help stabilize the rest of the chloroplast genome, as chloroplast genomes which have lost some of the inverted repeat segments tend to get rearranged more.

-Nucleoids

-New chloroplasts may contain up to 100 copies of their DNA, though the number of chloroplast DNA copies decreases to about 15–20 as the chloroplasts age.
-They are usually packed into nucleoids, which can contain several identical chloroplast DNA rings.
-Many nucleoids can be found in each chloroplast.

-In primitive red algae, the chloroplast DNA nucleoids are clustered in the center of the chloroplast, while in green plants and green algae, the nucleoids are dispersed throughout the stroma.

-Though chloroplast DNA is not associated with true histones, in red algae, similar proteins that tightly pack each chloroplast DNA ring into a nucleoid have been found.

-DNA repair
+DNA repair and replication

 In chloroplasts of the moss Physcomitrella patens, the DNA mismatch repair protein Msh1 interacts with the recombinational repair proteins RecA and RecG to maintain chloroplast genome stability.
 In chloroplasts of the plant Arabidopsis thaliana the RecA protein maintains the integrity of the chloroplast's DNA by a process that likely involves the recombinational repair of DNA damage.

-DNA replication

 The mechanism for chloroplast DNA (cpDNA) replication has not been conclusively determined, but two main models have been proposed.
 Scientists have attempted to observe chloroplast replication via electron microscopy since the 1970s.
 The results of the microscopy experiments led to the idea that chloroplast DNA replicates using a double displacement loop (D-loop).
 As the D-loop moves through the circular DNA, it adopts a theta intermediary form, also known as a Cairns replication intermediate, and completes replication with a rolling circle mechanism.
 Transcription starts at specific points of origin.
 Multiple replication forks open up, allowing replication machinery to transcribe the DNA.
 As replication continues, the forks grow and eventually converge.
 The new cpDNA structures separate, creating daughter cpDNA chromosomes.

 In addition to the early microscopy experiments, this model is also supported by the amounts of deamination seen in cpDNA.
 Deamination occurs when an amino group is lost and is a mutation that often results in base changes.
 When adenine is deaminated, it becomes hypoxanthine.
 Hypoxanthine can bind to cytosine, and when the XC base pair is replicated, it becomes a GC (thus, an A → G base change).